easyJet With a Baby: Baggage, Pram & Stroller Rules (2026)

 No — easyJet charges around £27 per infant per one-way flight for lap infants under 2.
 The fee varies by route and season, so check the exact amount at the time of booking.
 Jet2 is currently the only major UK airline offering free infant travel.
 The easyJet infant fee must be added during booking or via Manage Bookings before check-in opens.

-Can I take a stroller on easyJet?
+Can I take a pram or stroller on easyJet?

 Does easyJet have bassinets?